brycewray/eleventy_solo/src/posts/2020/05/battle-ios-email-heavyweights.md

 Incidentally: AltaMail's notifications can be a little slow, too, unless you activate *both* of two settings called **Use push notifications (quicker)** and **Quick Notifications**---the latter of which is described in the app somewhat ominously as including "No filtering or Email Rule/SPAM checking" (meaning at the app level, not at your provider's level, of course).
 While these settings do, indeed, provide pretty quick notifications, they can be somewhat hoggish on a device's battery.

 So, in truth, neither Preside nor AltaMail has a totally clean slate on notifications when compared to the old standby, Apple Mail.
 However, that's true for virtually all other third-party iOS email apps unless they're running your emails through their servers (potentially a [violation](https://www.vice.com/en_us/article/pkekmb/free-email-apps-spying-on-you-edison-slice-cleanfox) of your security) which, fortunately, neither of these apps does.

+**Update, 2021-07-03**: For an explanation of how to get more immediate notifications from Preside, see my later post, "[Better notifications in the Preside email app](/posts/2021/07/better-notifications-preside-email-app/)."
+{.yellowBox}

 ## The winnah